Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Background

 Sometimes, there are multiple training domains with different joint distributions.
 In this case, distribution shift means that the test domain's distribution differs from that of any training domain.
 Moreover, if a single environment or domain is considered as a mixture of different groups, we use the variable \(G\) to denote the group label.
-Table \ref{tab:notations} lists the common notations used for distribution shift in this paper along with their meanings.
-More specific definitions will be provided in the corresponding sections.